FAST U.S. SHIPPING & EASY RETURNS

 • Adjustable Heights: This pet door is available in three track height adjustment ranges, fitting door heights from 74-3/4" to 96-1/4".

-• Secure and Insulating: The Dragon Pet Door includes a C-Clamp lock for security and foam weatherstripping for added insulation.
+• Secure and Insulating: The Liberty Dragon Pet Door includes a C-Clamp lock for security and foam weatherstripping for added insulation.

-Custom Order | Ships in 1-3 Weeks | Non-Returnable
+Custom Order | Ships in 3-5 Weeks | Non-Returnable

 Product Details

-The Dragon Pet Door for Vinyl Sliding Glass Doors provides a high-quality, easy-to-install solution for granting your beloved pets the freedom to come and go as they please while maintaining the comfort of your home.
+The Liberty Dragon Pet Door for Vinyl Sliding Glass Doors provides a high-quality, easy-to-install solution for granting your beloved pets the freedom to come and go as they please while maintaining the comfort of your home.
 Specifically designed for vinyl sliding glass doors, this pet door ensures a secure and insulating fit, thanks to its seamless, gap-free construction.

-Featuring a vinyl frame and clear Low E safety glass, the Dragon Pet Door is perfect for temperate climates, striking an optimal balance between durability and insulation.
+Featuring a vinyl frame and clear Low E safety glass, the Liberty Dragon Pet Door is perfect for temperate climates, striking an optimal balance between durability and insulation.
 The translucent, flexible flap allows pets to use the door comfortably and easily, while UV-resistant materials protect against warping and cracking for lasting performance.
 Foam weatherstripping is included to enhance insulation and keep your home cozy.

 Customize the insulation of your pet door with the option to accommodate either single or double flaps, catering to your unique needs.
 Installation is quick and straightforward with a spring-loaded design, making it easy to set up and remove without the need for tools.
 This feature is perfect for renters or those seeking a seasonal installation option.

-With the Dragon Pet Door, you'll enjoy the convenience and peace of mind knowing that your pets can come and go as they please, while your home remains comfortable and secure.
+With the Liberty Dragon Pet Door, you'll enjoy the convenience and peace of mind knowing that your pets can come and go as they please, while your home remains comfortable and secure.
 Experience the difference that easy installation, customizable insulation, and a perfect fit can make for you and your pets.

 Features: